zuplo/zuplo/examples/openfga/README.md

 This sample demonstrates how to use OpenFGA from a custom Zuplo policy to authorize access to a resource.

+## Prerequisites

+In order to use this sample, you will need to configuration an authorization policy.
+This sample is setup with the [Zuplo Auth0 authentication policy](https://zuplo.com/docs/policies/auth0-jwt-auth-inbound), but you can use any authentication or custom authentication policy.
+You will need to configure the policy with your own identity provider.

+You will also need an OpenFGA service.
+You can run OpenFGA locally as shown in [the documentation](https://openfga.dev/docs/getting-started/setup-openfga/docker#step-by-step).
+When running locally, in order to use this sample, you'll want to use [Zuplo Local Development](https://zuplo.com/docs/articles/local-development).

+## OpenFGA Policy

 The custom policy is configured to read configuration from the `x-authorization` extension in the OpenAPI definition.
 The configuration of that property is a JSON object with the following properties:

 - `relation`: The relation of the user to the resource.
 This is the value of the `relation` property in the OpenFGA policy.